Country of origin: syria

 [i] And where did you live there?

 [r] We stayed in a hotel or something.
 Yes.
 Via taxi and all those things.
-Illegal way so.
+So illegal way.

 [i] Maybe we can talk about your arrival in Belgium?
 Do you remember the moment when you came to Belgium?
 To which city first?